elhisai/symfony-docs/service_container/factories.rst

     the configured class name may be used by compiler passes and therefore should be set to a sensible value.

+By default, services created through a factory are not shared : each time they need to be injected, the container will call your factory to get an instance.
+If you don't need different instances, you may declare explicitly the service as shared to tell the container to create one instance frome the factory and reuse it thereafter.

 Using the Class as Factory Itself
 ---------------------------------